AconCavy/devcontainer-texlive-dockerfile/README.md

-# docker-latex
+# docker-workspace-latex

-The docker image for LaTeX on Alpine Linux.
+The docker image for a workspace of LaTeX on Alpine Linux.

 ## Language

+- Japanese
 - English
-- Japanese

 ## LaTeX